Rainbow trout is a delicious oily fish which is high in omega-3, full of essential nutrients, and it’s one of the “cleanest” fish.

 For one thing, trout provides an excellent source of omega-3, protein, vitamins, and minerals.

-Another great benefit of trout is that it is much cheaper than salmon.
+Another great benefit of trout is that it is typically cheaper than salmon.

 Overall, this fish is a healthy, nutrient-dense, and affordable addition to any diet.